-David Miller (Principal, Senior Rhetoric Thesis) graduated from Wheaton College (Wheaton, IL) with a degree in Communications: Media Studies and earned a Masters in Teaching from Northwest University (Kirkland, WA) with Washington State teaching credentials in English/Language Arts and History.
-Prior to coming to Covenant, he worked as a teacher, coach, and administrator for twelve years at a Christian school, while also completing a school mentorship program in administration.
+David Miller (Principal, Senior Rhetoric Thesis) earned a B.A. from Wheaton College (Wheaton, IL) and a Masters in Teaching from Northwest University (Kirkland, WA) with Washington State teaching credentials in English/Language Arts and History.
+He also has completed coursework towards a Masters in Theological Studies at Covenant Seminary and has presented at national conferences on classical rhetoric and fostering Socratic discussion in the classroom.
+Prior to coming to Covenant, he worked as a lead-teacher, coach, and administrator at a Christian school, while also completing a school mentorship program in administration and school governance.

 Mr. Jerry Saldajeno (Science, Math) has a B.S. in Cell and Molecular Biology from San Diego State University and M.S. in Biochemistry from the University of Nebraska, Kearney.
 At one point, he was working for the City of San Diego performing water tests and looking for bacteria.
 He began teaching at Covenant in 2018.
 With over 10 years of teaching experience, he loves being able share his passion about science and hopes to inspire students to become future scientists.
 Jerry also enjoys basketball and bass, and you’ll find him regularly participating in our Chess Club.